 Dogs, Cats and Rabbits are susceptible to a range of dangerous infectious diseases.
 Fortunately, we can immunise against most of these diseases making cases and epidemics rare but it is still very important to make sure your pet is fully vaccinated as the diseases are still a constant threat.

-We don’t want to give vaccines unnecessarily so we taylor vaccination courses according to your pet’s age, lifestyle and certain other risk factors.
-Unlike immunisation in people it is essential to get your pet vaccinated annually as some of the vaccines only last a year.
-If you are late you may have to start your pet’s course all over again – adding extra cost to your preventative healthcare programme.
-It is for this reason that we send all our clients regular reminders through the post, text or e-mail when vaccines are due to help your pet stay protected
+We don’t want to give vaccines unnecessarily so we tailor vaccination courses according to your pet’s age, lifestyle and certain other risk factors.
+Unlike immunisation in people, it is essential to get your pet vaccinated annually as some of the vaccines only last a year.
+We send all our clients regular reminders through the post, text or e-mail when vaccines are due to help your pet stay protected

 Cats are vaccinated against viruses that cause severe flu-like symptoms, Feline Leukaemia virus – a cancer-inducing disease of cats – and against Panleukopaenia virus – a fatal gastroenteritis.
 In kittens the initial course of two vaccinations is administered at 8 and 11 weeks.